m-lamonaca/programming-notes/Rust/Cargo.md

 Modules allow to organize code within a crate into groups for readability and easy reuse.
 Modules also control the privacy of items, which is whether an item can be used by outside code (*public*) or is an internal implementation detail and not available for outside use (*private*).

-Define a module by starting with the `mod` keyword and then specify the name of the moduleand place curly brackets around the body of the module.
+Define a module by starting with the `mod` keyword and then specify the name of the module and place curly brackets around the body of the module.
 Inside modules, it's possible to have other modules.
 Modules can also hold definitions for other items, such as structs, enums, constants, traits, or functions.

 ### Paths